Nono1971/doctrine-yuml-bundle/README.md

     }
 ```

-- Declare these bundles in your application kernel:
+- Declare the bundle in your application kernel:
 ```php
     // app/AppKernel.php
     public function registerBundles()